paritytech/substrate/frame/staking/README.md

 Rewards must be claimed for each era before it gets too old by `$HISTORY_DEPTH` using the `payout_stakers` call.
 Any account can call `payout_stakers`, which pays the reward to the validator as well as its nominators.
-Only the [`Config::MaxNominatorRewardedPerValidator`] biggest stakers can claim their reward.
+Only the [`Config::MaxRewardableIndividualExposures`] biggest stakers can claim their reward.
 This is to limit the i/o cost to mutate storage for each nominator's account.